shivanshgupta2504/Sentinel.ai/README.md

 * **Controlled Scenario Generation:** We used `runware.ai`'s Text-to-Video and Image-to-Video features to create specific test cases (e.g., "ideal" vs. "failed" SOPs) that would be difficult to film manually.
 * **Targeted Compliance Testing:** This allowed us to generate videos depicting specific SOP failures (e.g., an employee not greeting a customer) **as well as videos depicting suspicious activities (e.g., loitering in a restricted area)** to validate that `Sentinel.ai` correctly flagged the deviation.
-* **Edge Case & Robustness Validation:** We created scenes with varied lighting, camera angles, and crowd densities to test the resilience of our YOLOv8 and Re-ID models.
+* **Edge Case & Robustness Validation:** We created scenes with varied lighting, camera angles, and crowd densities to test the resilience of our YOLOv11 and Re-ID models.

 ## Future Roadmap

 Our roadmap focuses on expanding analytical depth, architectural scale, and workflow integration.

-*(Note: "Real-Time Processing" has been moved from 'Future' to a core feature of the project, as per your update.)*

 ### 1. Enhanced AI & Analytical Capabilities
 * **Advanced Behavioral Analysis:** Move beyond procedural checks to analyze more nuanced non-verbal cues like gestures, posture, and gaze patterns.
 This would allow `Sentinel.ai` to provide deeper insights into the quality of employee-customer interactions.